What is restorative justice?

 Diversion allows the person to make an agreement with the District Attorney before the criminal process begins.
 The key here is the agreement starts BEFORE the criminal process starts.

 This means that there could be no evidence of the crime on your record.
 Sometimes, an attorney can bring facts to the district attorney to consider it before they recommend it.
 With diversion, there is no evidence of the crime on your record.
 A dismissal is still a footprint for someone looking into your background to research and investigate.

-Above all, Chapter 276A of Commonwealth law, dealing with certified and approved programs to diverting a defendant, has been changed to no longer require probation to certify and approve programs to which a defendant may be diverted.
+For example, Chapter 276A of Massachusetts law, dealing with certified and approved programs to diverting a defendant, has been changed to no longer require probation to certify and approve programs to which a defendant may be diverted.
 Diversion program possibilities include: